 When Austin and I learned more about personal branding we went full-belief mode.
 Taking notes along each step and being deliberate to take our time and not rush through any process.

 Marc built an amazing course, but I know not everyone may take the time to sign up and go through it.
-It is free after all so if you're interested in getting signed up and learning more about personal branding, click here now!
-It seriously does not cost anything and he doesn't ask for upsells along the way.
+It seriously does not cost anything and he doesn't ask for up-sells along the way.
 Just an amazing guy.

 Continuing on the breakdown goes as follows: